-The clients ambition was two fold, first the exposure of rare artefacts and secondly to engage new audiences who are more accustomed to the latest technology and expect a more interactive experience compared to what is currently being offered by traditional museums.
+The client’s ambition was two-fold, first gain more exposure to rare artefacts and secondly engage new audiences who are more accustomed to the latest technology and expect a more interactive experience compared to what is currently being offered by traditional museums.

 What did we do?

 The Anglo Sikh Virtual Museum project required us to create accurate representative 3D models of museum artefacts that could be easily experienced within a VR headset or via a mobile phone using augmented reality.

 Traditional methods of creating 3D models require the object to either be modelled by hand using CAD software or they can be 3D scanned.
 The first method takes a lot of effort and time to ensure that the object is accurate, the second method of using a 3d Scanner creates extremely complex 3d models which can not be used within a real time experience.
 In addition metallic artefacts can not be scanned easily because of their reflective nature which interferes with the scanning process.

 We requested test artefacts so that we could experiment and try various methods of digitising, converting and testing the results within VR environments and on mobile devices.

 Our process firstly involved understanding the most efficient ways of recording the object.
 We decided on a technique known as photogrammetry.
 This process allows you to take multiple photos of an object and use them to generate a 3D model.

 We had limited time with the artefacts at the museums hence time management and planning was crucial.
 We had to ensure that we researched the objects thoroughly and identify any potential problems areas on the objects that we might face.
 We ensured all equipment was tested and that the museum understood the process so that they could provide adequate space for the procedure.

 Photogrammetry allowed us to accurately record the surface texture and shape of the object.
 However this technique creates a complex geometry not suitable for a real time experience in VR or AR.